- At Home

 When you first arrive you need to have your van weighed on the weighbridge.
 Once it has been weighed you can unload the chargeable items in to the appropriate containers and then return to the weighbridge where your van will be weighed again and you will be asked to pay the relevant charge.
 Then you will be directed where to offload your non-chargeable items, you will offload the items and you will return to the Weighbridge to be weighed again.
 Payment for these items will not be required.

 The amount you will be charged is based on the total weight of the items you bring to the sites.
 A minimum charge will apply.
 Each waste type attracts a different rate per tonne and a different minimum charge.
 Please click here for the charges, as determined by the Authority’s Waste Management Services contractor, Cory Environmental Ltd.

 How can I pay?

-Cory Environmental Ltd. will allow payment with cash, or on a major credit or debit card with PIN number.
+Cory Environmental Ltd. will only receive payment on a major credit or debit card with PIN number.
 Your payment will be taken by the weighbridge staff and you will be given a receipt.

 Why are you introducing these charges?

 Authority officers believe that a significant tonnage of the waste or recyclables delivered by residents in vans is Industrial in nature and therefore not the type of waste that we are obliged to receive free of charge.
 As Western Riverside Waste Authority is a local authority and we use council tax payers’ money to pay the costs of disposing of your waste, we feel this is an area where we could offer the majority of residents of the Western Riverside area a large saving.